 But has anything changed since April 1912?
-Haven’t we forgotten God and come to trust our own ways just as thoroughly as they did then?
-If anything, we seem to have outdone them in the speed at which we’ve tossed overboard God’s Word, law, and sovereignty and replaced them and his kingdom with gadgets, toys, and religions of our own making.
+To many, it appears that we have forgotten God and come to trust our own ways just as thoroughly as they did then.
+In fact, we seem to have outdone them in the speed at which we’ve tossed overboard God’s Word, law, and sovereignty and replaced them and his kingdom with gadgets, toys, and religions of our own making.

 I think the Titanic continues to fascinate us because it continues to be as relevant now as it was then.
 It stands in our memories as the perennial warning sign to any and every society that forgets God and becomes fixed upon itself and its own capacity to reach into the heavens and bring all its glory down to the earth.